Taking College Entrance Exams

 SAT (Scholastic Assessment Test)

 The SAT is a standardized aptitude test that measures a student's readiness for college.
 It is made up of three sections: reading, writing and language, math and an optional essay.
+The Essay is only available in states where it’s required as part of SAT School Day administrations.
+Students scheduled to take the SAT on a school day should check with their school about whether the Essay will be included.
 Questions are generally multiple choice, and the essay involves analyzing a piece of writing.

 Each section is scored on a scale from 200–800, with a total possible score of 1,600.
 Optional essay results are reported separately.
 Be sure to find out if your colleges of choice require SAT essay scores before you take the test.
 The SAT is offered seven times throughout the year, and you are given three hours to complete it (the optional essay takes an additional 50 minutes).